 The Cotswold villages are beautiful with their historic buildings made of honey-colored Cotswold stone, complete with charming thatched roofs.
 Public footpaths criss-cross this area of the country making it easy to walk from one village to the next.
-Each village has its own charm and character although, in a few cases, all of the houses have been sold off as holiday cottages or, in the case of the larger homes, hotels, leaving no community of full-time residents.
+Each village has its own charm and character although, in a few cases, all of the small houses have been sold off as holiday cottages and the larger homes as hotels, leaving no community of full-time residents.

 We went to Stratford-Upon-Avon and walked the streets where the Bard himself once strolled.
 We saw his birthplace, visited his grave, and attended an excellent Royal Shakespeare Company production of Measure for Measure.

 On our last day in the Cotswolds, we went to the town of Broadway, known for the Broadway Tower, a castle-like structure on the highest hill in the Cotswolds.
 The tower is a “folly,” commissioned by Lady Coventry who wondered if a beacon of light from a tower on this site could be seen from her house twenty-two miles away.
 The result?
-It could be seen clearly and has been drawing tourists ever since to see the tower and the nuclear bunker left from the Cold War era.
+It could be seen clearly and has been drawing tourists ever since to see the tower as well as, oddly, a nuclear bunker left from the Cold War era.

 We had lunch in Broadway and, on a stroll down High Street noticed that the town museum has an exhibit of the world’s smallest sculptures – tiny works of art which fit into the eye of a needle or on the head of a pin.
-Does this sound like the domain of Ripley’s Believe it or Not?
-That’s because it is!
+If this this sound like the domain of Ripley’s Believe it or Not, it definitely is.
 Just as we were entering the museum, the artist of the micro-sculptures, Willard Wigan, walked in.
 The docent in charge introduced us and suggested that Willard tell us a bit about his sculptures.
 I will not go into Willard’s story, which was fascinating, but a bit lengthy.
 Well, it was more than a bit lengthy.
-It was so lengthy I began to be concerned that we not would make our evening dinner reservation.
-We eventually walked upstairs to see his artwork which is viewed through a series of microscopes – they literally cannot be seen with the naked eye.
+It was so lengthy I began to be concerned that we not would make our evening dinner reservation and we met him right after lunch.
+We eventually walked upstairs to see his artwork which is viewed through a series of microscopes – the artworks literally cannot be seen with the naked eye.
 Willard’s work has to be seen to be believed.
 He once hollowed out one of his hairs and used it to frame a microscopic bicycle made of gold.
 Another sculpture is a castle carved from a grain of sand.
 He has even created 21 angel sculptures that – yep, you guessed it – dance on the head of a pin.
 Willard has had an audience with the Queen of England and has created a sculpture of her crown as a gift for her.
 I encourage you to Google him to read his story and view his TED Talk.
 He is also the subject of a video made for British Television called The World’s Tiniest Masterpieces, which can be downloaded and viewed.

 Next, we moved down the road a few miles to visit Snowshill (pronounced Snows Hill) Manor, which houses a collection of over 22,000 items collected by Charles Paget Wade.
 Born in the late 19th century to a British family that owned sugar plantations in St. Kitts, Charles was a poor little rich boy who was sent to live with his grandmother for the sake of his education.
 He grew up to be an architect, artist, and poet and, above all, a collector of hand-crafted items.

-His collections include twenty-six Samurai suits (which he purchased from a plumber for £1), clocks, tools, musical instruments, household items, bicycles, furniture, Asian artifacts, costumes, and more.
+His collections include twenty-six Samurai suits (purchased from a plumber for £1), clocks, tools, musical instruments, household items, bicycles, furniture, Asian artifacts, costumes, and more.
 Each item in the collection was chosen for color, design, and good craftsmanship.
-If it’s possible for hoarding to become an art form, Charles Paget Wade has mastered it.
+If it’s possible for hoarding to become an art form, Charles Paget Wade mastered it.

-Guests visited him frequently and the ever-theatrical Mr. Wade enjoyed greeting the guests at the door, dressed in one of his costumes and in character.
-Later in the evening Mr. Wade would disappear (possibly through one of the hidden passages he built in the manor house) and would then reappear in a different costume.
+He hosted visitors frequently and, the ever-theatrical Mr. Wade enjoyed greeting the guests at the door, dressed in one of his costumes and in character.
+Later in the evening Mr. Wade would disappear, possibly through one of the hidden passages he built in the manor house, and would then reappear in a different costume.
 Virginia Woolf visited and later complained that she missed her train home because Mr. Wade could not tell her the time.
-Although he had more than a hundred clocks in the house, they were all set to different times so that they could be heard to chime and strike individually.
-Queen Mary visited in 1937 and remarked that Mr. Wade himself was the most remarkable part of the collection.
+Although he had more than a hundred clocks in the house, they were all set to different times so that they could be heard to chime and strike individually, leaving everyone clueless as to what the time really was.
+Queen Mary visited in 1937 and remarked that Mr. Wade himself was the most remarkable piece of the collection.
 We couldn’t agree more.